algorandfoundation/algokit-core/crates/algokit_transact_ffi/test_plan.md

 A collection of transactions can be encoded

-### encode transactions with signatures
+### encode signed transactions

-Signatures can be attached to a collection of encoded transactions
+A collection of signed transactions can be encoded